GeorgeSchiro/GetCert2/README.md

     These are the seconds of wait time after the DNS website challenge has been submitted to the certificate network as well as after the certificate request has been submitted.
-This is the amount of time during which the request should transition from a "pending" state to anything other than "pending".
+This is the amount of time during which the request should transition from a 'pending' state to anything other than 'pending'.

 -UseStandAloneMode=True

-    Set this switch False and the software will use the SafeTrust Secure Certificate Service (see "SafeTrust.org") to manage certificates between several servers in a server farm, on SSO servers, SSO integrated application servers and load balancers.
+    Set this switch False and the software will use the SafeTrust Secure Certificate Service (see 'SafeTrust.org') to manage certificates between several servers in a server farm, on SSO servers, SSO integrated application servers and load balancers.